RickyJiao/react-use-cache/README.md

 React use cache is an local cache manager to cache response data in memory.
 It will automatically return previous cached one when requesting the same data from serve to:

 - improve performance
-- avoid multiple request to server
-- reduce server pressure
+- avoid multiple same requests to server to reduce server pressure

 ## Installation